 4. Poor Security

 You have a right to security when you are on a premises.
-Whether you are in a hotel, concert, or shopping mall, you deserve a safe experience.
+Whether you are in a hotel, attending a concert, or at a shopping mall, you deserve a safe experience.
 The owner should have enough security personnel to prevent muggings, vehicle thefts, and more.

 There’s also the issue of poorly trained security.
 If a poorly trained officer mishandles a situation, they could do more harm than good.
 Once again, the blame lies with the business or property owner.